12mre1/12mre1.github.io/_posts/2020-12-30-Spam-Classification-From-Scratch-With-Naive-Bayes.md

 Now we're ready to fit the model.
 But first, let's look at exactly how the Naive Bayes model works.

 ## Naive Bayes Classification

+We're interested in classifying our documents (lists of tokens) into two classes.
+Let's call these classes \\( S \\) and \\( H \\), for Spam and Ham.
+How might we use our tokens to predict the class?
+- __Idea__: Let's try to model the probabilities of each class __conditional on the tokens in the document__.
+Suppose our message has D tokens.
+It might not be obvious how to do this, but we can rely on Bayes Rule: